 6.2 Stream multiplexing using transport address information

+{Editor’s note: How the multiplexing clause relates to stream grouping needs further explanation.}

 Typically a single media stream is assigned to a single H.248 Stream endpoint by specifying a unique address/port combination in the Local Descriptor per H.248 Stream on a Termination along with the associated media properties.
 In general to indicate the use of a multiplexed media stream where multiple streams are sent using the same transport address, the MGC requests the same address/port in the Local Descriptor for all H.248 Streams that are to make up the multiplexed media stream.

 For text based H.248 SDP is used for each Local Descriptor.
 In order to request to the same address/port the following conditions must be must: